bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:19:37

-Yeah, well, I mean, it was almost, well, I don't know about almost certainly, but there's definitely a much bigger chance that a conflict in a transaction will make it to a miner now, right?
+I don't know about almost certainly, but there's definitely a much bigger chance that a conflict in a transaction will make it to a miner now, right?
 Because I think there only needs to be a relatively small amount of notes on the network that actually do it for a transaction to just find its way over the entire network.

 Sjors Provoost: 00:19:54